Published on:

 ESG isn't just the 'right' thing to do morally, we've found it's the smart thing to do for our competitiveness and resilience too.
 Beyond all the studies showing how spaces that support health, sustainability and transparency help attract and retain top talent, lean into operations and align behind strategic priorities, we've just found that ESG practices lend themselves to innovation too.

-Iyna Butt, Group People Director
+Iyna Fiaz, Group People Director

 What are the benefits of having an ESG strategy?